Secure Group Testing: Converse (Necessity)

 \section{Converse (Necessity)}

 In this section, we derive the necessity bound on the required number of tests.
-Let $\bar{Z}$ denote the random variable corresponding to the tests which are not available to the eavesdropper.
-Hence, $Y = (Z,\bar{Z})$.
-By Fano's inequality, if $P_e\rightarrow 0$, we have
+Let $\bar{Z}^T$ denote the random variable corresponding to the tests which are not available to the eavesdropper.
+Hence, $Y^T = (Z^T,\bar{Z}^T)$.
+Similar to the non-secure GT setting, e.g., \cite[Section IV]{atia2012boolean} and \cite[Section IV]{chan2011non}, by Fano's inequality, if $P_e\rightarrow 0$ when $T\rightarrow\infty$, then